influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/list.md

    Provide the following request headers:

    - `Accept: application/json` to ensure the response body is JSON content
-   - `Content-Type: application/json` to indicate the request body is JSON content
    - `Authorization: Bearer` and a [Management API token](/influxdb/cloud-dedicated/admin/tokens/management/) for your cluster _(see how to [create a management token](/influxdb/cloud-dedicated/admin/tokens/management/) for Management API requests)_.

  The following example shows how to use the Management API to list databases in a cluster: